On this Page

 Awarded grant funds may not be expended on project costs incurred prior to the grant start date or after the grant end date without the Foundation’s prior written approval.
 Unless specifically discussed in the proposal, grant funds cannot be used as collateral, to offset other financial obligations (including interest payments on lines of credit, and securing or servicing debt), nor to meet cash-flow or general operating expenses.
 In carrying out grant-funded projects, grantees must comply with all applicable local, state, federal, and international laws, regulations, and rules, including data privacy and intellectual property laws.
 Grantees are also expected to maintain controls to see that use of grant funds complies with the rules and guidance promulgated by the United States Office of Foreign Assets Control.

-Organizations awarded endowment grants must also adhere to their state’s Uniform Prudent Management of Institutional Funds Act (UPMIFA) statute in the investment, management, and spending of such grant funds.
+Organizations awarded endowment grants must also adhere to their state’s Uniform Prudent Management of Institutional Funds Act (UPMIFA) or similar statute in the investment, management, and spending of such grant funds.
 UPMIFA statutes generally provide that, subject to the intent of the donor, an organization awarded endowment funds may expend or accumulate as much of the endowment fund as the organization determines is prudent for the uses, benefits, purposes, and duration for which the endowment fund is established.
 An organization must receive the written approval of the Foundation if it wishes to modify or release a restriction on the management, investment, or purpose of an endowment grant.

 Grantees are required to retain accounting records, detailing all receipts and expenditures, for a minimum of three years following submission of the final grant report.
 Organizations receiving expenditure responsibility grants are required to keep records for four years.
 With reasonable notice, the Foundation reserves the right to conduct on- and offsite audits of records related to the use of grant funds.